JonBergman/jonbergman.github.io/_portfolio/libertymutual.markdown

 thumbnail: Liberty-Thumbnail.png
 categories: [Engineering]
 year: 2011
-excerpt: "Mobile application for one of the world's largest insurance companies."
+excerpt: "Building a mobile application for one of the world's largest insurance companies."
 ---

 ## Overview